 Critical thinking is “careful, deliberate determination of whether one should accept, reject, or suspend judgment about a claim and the degree of confidence with which one accepts or rejects it.”
-(Parker & Moore, Critical Thinking.)
+(Parker & Moore, Critical Thinking)

-The problem is that much of our thinking is biased, distorted, partial, uniformed or prejudiced.
+The problem is that much of our thinking is biased, distorted, partial, uninformed or prejudiced.
 Yet the quality of our lives depends on the quality of our thoughts.
 Bad thinking costs us time, money, and possibly our lives.
 Good thinking may be profitable and save our time and lives.
 But good thinking is hard and takes practice.

 Cogent (good) reasoning consists of: 1) believable premises; 2) consideration of relevant information, and 3) valid conclusions drawn from those premises.

 Believable premises – This assumes we have some well-informed background beliefs about the world so as to determine whether a premise is believable.
 No relevant info passed over – We need to avoid the temptation to disregard contrary evidence.
 Valid reasoning – When the premises support the conclusion, or, to put it another way, the conclusion follows from the premises, the reasoning is valid.
 When the premises are also true, then we have a sound argument.

 Some wrong ideas about cogent reasoning – Good reasoning is not relative to people, cultures, religions, etc. (There is no male or female, black or white logic.)
 When you violate deductive reasoning you contradict yourself; and when you violate inductive reasoning you deny evidence and experience.
 The way the world works is not relative to people, cultures, religions, etc. Still, self-interest, prejudice, or narrow-mindedness leads people to reason poorly.